ezoerner/c-star-path-j/README.md

 On `readFromPath`, the reverse process is used to recompose the key-value pairs back into a structured object or POJO.

 Paths can be used to access structured data at different levels within the structure.
-Lists have a specidal encoding in a path using '@' followed by a integer index encoded into the path.
+A Path can also contain a special element that refers to an index within a list (or array or collection).

 **Note:** Special support for Sets of simple values is also planned but not yet implemented.
 In the meantime sets can be modeled as maps.